dmisol/flexatar-virtual-webcam/README.md

 ## Scenarios

 ### Animating audio for user
-We are targeting obvious applications like virtual assiatances, bots etc
+We are targeting obvious applications like virtual assiatances, bots etc. The [demo](https://86s46xzcnk.execute-api.us-east-1.amazonaws.com/default/demo) provides an idea how it works.

+In the context of the mentioned scenario, we are working on integration with

+- various frontend frameworks
+- popular TTS services

+Stay tuned!

 ### Webrtc Virtual Webcam
 The key advantage of **flexatar** technique is that it can be used to animate user's audio track from microphone, thus acting as a virtual webcam for **WebRTC**.